shanevanheerden/shanevanheerden.github.io/_posts/2020-10-12-word_embeddings.md

 Stay tuned to this series to learn more about the awesome world of NLP as we share more on the latest developments, code implementations and thought-provoking perspectives on NLP’s impact on the way we interact with the world.
 It’s an extremely exciting time for anyone to get into the world of NLP!

 ***

+## 6. References

+1. Mikolov, T., Chen, K., Corrado, G., & Dean, J. (2013).
+Distributed Representations of Words and Phrases and their Compositionality.
+In Advances in Neural Information Processing Systems.
+2. Alammar, Jay (2019).
+The Illustrated Word2vec [Blog post].
+Retrieved from https://jalammar.github.ioillustrated-word2vecr/